dexplo/jupyter_to_medium/docs/index.md

 * Use Jupyter Notebooks to write the bulk of your post?
 * Dislike the time and effort it takes to transfer your posts from Jupyter to Medium?

-If so, jupyter_to_medium will automate the process of taking your Jupyter Notebook as is and publishing it as a Medium post in almost no time at all saving huge amounts of time.
+If so, jupyter_to_medium will automate the process of taking your Jupyter Notebook as is and publishing it as a Medium post in almost no time at all, saving huge amounts of time.

 ## Motivation

-I've [published dozens of blog posts on Medium][0] myself with all of them beginning as Jupyter Notebooks.
-Manually converting them to Medium posts was a fairly lengthy, painstaking process.
+I've [published dozens of blog posts on Medium][0] myself, all of them beginning as Jupyter Notebooks.
+Manually converting them to Medium posts was a lengthy, painstaking process.
 One particularly painful process was inserting tables, which Medium does not support, into my posts.
 Nearly all of my posts contain numerous pandas DataFrames ([such as this one][1], which has 40!
 DataFrames) which are represented as HTML tables within a notebook.
-I'd take screenshots of each one to insert them into my Medium posts.
+I'd have to take screenshots of each one to insert them into my Medium posts.

 [0]: http://medium.com/dunder-data
 [1]: https://medium.com/dunder-data/selecting-subsets-of-data-in-pandas-6fcd0170be9c